DnzzL/dnzzl.github.io/_posts/2018-12-09-share-and-deploy-ml-services.md

 It is now time to build the Docker image containing our source code.
 We start from the official Python 3.6 image.
-Then, we only copy the `requirements.txt` from our source code, and installs the dependencies, it enables to cache these steps so that we don't have to download dependencies every time we re-build our image.
+Then, we only copy the `requirements.txt` from our source code, and install the dependencies, it enables to cache these steps so that we don't have to download dependencies every time we re-build our image.
 Finally, we copy the training file and define our entry point.
 As a consequence, we will just need to give parameters while running the image.

 ![Docker Training](/static/img/share-and-deploy-ml-services/python_training.svg "Docker Training")